c3lang/c3-web/src/content/docs/references/docs/types.md

     for (int i = 0; i < 4; i++) io::printf("%X", c[i]); // Prints ABCD789A
     io::printn();

-Bitstructs can be made to have ovelapping bit fields.
+Bitstructs can be made to have overlapping bit fields.
 This is useful when modelling a layout which has multiple different layouts depending on flag bits:

     bitstruct Foo : char @overlap